Episcopal Relief and Development - Tanzania internship (Also starting work in Zimbabwe)

 This internship is available through the CALS Global Fellows Summer Internship Program and also through the IARD program for the summer and other times.
-Note the deadline for applications for the GF program this summer is February 6th, 2017.
+Note the deadline for applications for the GF program is from mid-December to early February.
 Click the link for details.

 Episcopal Relief & Development works with Church partners and other local organizations to save lives and transform communities worldwide.
-We rebuild after disasters and empower people to create lasting solutions that fight poverty, hunger and disease.
-Working in close to 40 countries, our programs impact the lives of approximately 3 million people around the world.
-Our mandate is taken from Jesus’ words found in Matthew 25.
+They rebuild after disasters and empower people to create lasting solutions that fight poverty, hunger and disease.
+Working in close collaboration with farmers in 40 countries, our programs impact the lives of approximately 3 million people around the world.
 All of Episcopal Relief & Development’s international development programs seek to mobilize local resources and expertise toward sustainable, community-led programs that address poverty, hunger and disease.
-In our disaster response and recovery work, we seek to build resilience and reduce risk at every stage. - See more at: http://www.episcopalrelief.org/what-we-do
+In our disaster response and recovery work, we seek to build resilience and reduce risk at every stage. - See more at: https://www.episcopalrelief.org/what-we-do/our-programs

 A brief description of the program there can be found at the following Tanzania Program Link

 TCI funds and operates a summer internship program that places Cornell University masters and professional degree candidates with research internship opportunities across India.
 Interns work to propel TCI research in any of our main research areas, and specific internships/project opportunities depend on what projects are in need of support.